 The effect of colonialism

 If we would create a more demographic map than the one above, it would look rather different.
 Africans no longer live solely in Africa, Australia hasn’t been controlled by the Aboriginals for a long time and the United States are no longer defined by the Native Americans.
-The main reason for the countries mentioned is colonialism which started in the fifteenth century.
+The main reason for the countries mentioned is colonialism, which started in the fifteenth century.
 Africans have been taken from their own life to be enslaved in North America, the British decided to take over Australia to make it a big prison and the Native Americans suffered the Trail of Tears and many still ongoing events.
 This shows how dangerous greed can be and how disastrous colonialism has been for these native inhabitants and indigenous people.
-Ever since colonialism was the trend and some Western Europeans decided to dominate countries that weren’t theirs, a lot has changed, including the beauty standards.
+Ever since colonialism was the trend and some Western Europeans decided to dominate countries that weren’t theirs, much has changed, including the beauty standards.

 Because the wealthy white European people became the people in power who owned the riches – that were never theirs to begin with – of the world, they also put a stamp on the beauty standard.
 Being black was like being a slave – a caged person at the bottom of the society who had no chance of ever having success in life – and therefore being looked down upon, whereas being white was considered elite and beautiful resulting in having many chances in life.
 The white owned a so-called social capital because of their skin tone and therefore had the chance to convert it into economic capital, educational capital or any other form of social capital (Hunter, 2002).
 Generations after the intense time of colonialism and slavery still held on to this division of society and kept looking down on people of a lesser status.
-Holding them to a standard they could never reach because one doesn’t just to start entirely different or white when one is black.
+Holding them to a standard they could never reach because one doesn’t just look entirely different or white when one is black.
 The fact that the beauty standard, as well as a professional look, has been white(like) results in Afros being relaxed – which is extremely harmful for the hair – and skins being bleached with creams that have dangerous side effects.
-Besides the influence on appearance, it also strongly influences the women’s self-esteem, courtship and identity (Thompson, 2009).
-Resulting in women going to great lengths to look like different from how they were born.
+Besides the influence on appearance, it also strongly influences the women’s self-esteem, courtship and identity (Thompson, 2009), resulting in women going to great lengths to look like different from how they were born.

 This is of course not the desired path to follow and evolutionary movements have arisen that use social media as a platform.
 Using for example the hashtag #melaninmagic on Instagram and Facebook pages like Beautiful Black Women of the World come in All Shades to celebrate black beauty.
 And even though ‘’black is beautiful’’ was originally said by John Sweat Rock, an African-American abolitionist, in 1858, we still seem to have a long road ahead (Black History Now, 2011) when it comes to recognizing beauty.
 Lukcily though, the world has gradually started to recognize that beauty comes in all shades and shapes.